bondy-io/bondy_docs/docs/reference/api_gateway/specification.md

 The properties of the objects in the object tree can contain static values and/or dynamically evaluated values via [expressions](#expression-language) that are resolved against the HTTP request data at runtime.

+More specifically, an API Gateway Specification is the basis for, and is evaluated against, an [API Context](#api-context).

 ## API Context

 The API context is map data structure that